-No one may see the true extent of what you’re going through but that doesn’t mean it’s not happening.
-When you have a lot less energy than others at work or at home – remember to be your own cheerleader.
+No one may see the true extent of what you’re going through, but that doesn’t mean it’s not happening.
+When you have a lot less energy than others at work or home – remember to be your own cheerleader.

 - You haven’t asked for this life.

-When you need help from your loved ones or find that you are dependent on them for survival – it feels awful.
+It feels awful when you need help from your loved ones or find that you are dependent on them for survival.
 But this is an extreme situation that needs extreme action.